 children for four weeks.

-familiar with the story of Sadako, having read the
+certainly familiar with the story of Sadako, having read the

-childrens book, and having folded many, many cranes in my lifetime, Hsieh
+childrens book, and having folded many, many cranes in my

-referenced Sadakos story, so it has been my winter
+the plot and referenced Sadakos story, so it has been my winter

 Thousand Cranes, SecondStory Repertory, Redmond, WA